Arwa al-Sulayhi: As queen consort

-1074-1084: regency for al-Mukarram Ahmad
+1074–1084: regency for al-Mukarram Ahmad

 Asma died in 1074/5 (467 CE), and Ahmad became bedridden due to paralysis soon after.
 Based on Umara's account, Ahmad's paralysis (or paraplegia) may have been caused by wounds sustained in battle at Zabid against the Najahids at the start of his reign.
 While Ahmad remained the de jure ruler of Yemen, Arwa became the de facto sovereign as he delegated all power to her.

 According to Husain Hamdani (1931), Ahmad delegated responsibility to Arwa because he "honored the counsel of his wife and had great faith in her shrewdness and intelligence".
 The 12th-century account by Umara al-Yamani, however, attributes this decision to Ahmad having "given himself up to the pleasures of music and wine" and wanting to pass off the responsibility of governing to his wife.
 In Umara's version, Arwa was reluctant to accept this authority, saying "a woman who is [still] desirable in bed is not suitable for running a state".
 Cortese and Calderini say that "while this statement is presented as an expression of her personal reservations, one suspects that it was indeed constructed by the panegyrist Umara as a device to praise her modesty by showing her reluctance to be thrown into the spotlight."
-Umara may have also been uncomfortable with this gender role reversal and needing to find a culturally acceptable rationalization for it.
+Umara may have also been uncomfortable with this gender role reversal and needing to find a culturally acceptable rationalisation for it.

 In practice, whether Umara's description of her reluctance is true or not, Arwa seems to have had "few, if any, qualms about her gender or the extent of her political authority".
 Not long after becoming regent, she made two important decisions.
 The first was moving the capital from Sanaa to Dhu Jibla, further south.
 Ostensibly this was for medical reasons on Ahmad's behalf.
 Most likely, however, the decision to relocate was made because the Sulayhids wanted a better capital than Sanaa, "where Sulayhid authority was being eroded".
 Arwa marched in person at the head of an army to Dhu Jibla, where she enlarged the city and supervised personally the construction of the new Dar al-'Izz palace.
 She would reside here for most of the year, while al-Mukarram would reside in the nearby citadel of al-Ta'kar.